 - Extra virgin olive oil

 - 2 tablespoons red wine vinegar

-- 1 large English cucumber, seeded and cut into ½-inch dice
+- 1 large English cucumber, halved lengthwise, seeded, and ½-inch diced

 - ½ cup chopped fresh parsley